EB-KMMS/VER-GI/README.md

 <details>
   <summary>Puzzle 12: Above vs below (List) </summary>
    Remember the embryological origins of the two parts (proximal and distal to the pectinate/dentate line) as this will help you.
-This video should help: https://www.youtube.com/watch?v=TIcrTd8qUh0
+This video might help: https://www.youtube.com/watch?v=TIcrTd8qUh0
   <details>The word is 6 letters long.
   <summary>Length</summary></details>
 </details>

 <details>
   <summary>Final cipher 1 </summary>
-   The image here should help you (there are no letters on the dark grey tiles): https://github.com/EB-KMMS/VER-GI/blob/main/Hint_greytiles.png
+   Use this image to help you (there are no letters on the dark grey tiles): https://github.com/EB-KMMS/VER-GI/blob/main/Hint_greytiles.png

   <details>
     <summary>A picture clue</summary>
-    The image here might give a little clue as to what you're looking for: https://github.com/EB-KMMS/VER-GI/blob/main/Hint_liveratapartyAI.png
+    The image here might give a vague little clue as to what you're looking for: https://github.com/EB-KMMS/VER-GI/blob/main/Hint_liveratapartyAI.png

   </details>
   <details>